 Why Junkyard Wisdom?
 Because with all due respect to Robert Fulghum, all I really needed to know I learned in the wrecking yard.
 My dad always had a wrecking yard when I was growing up and it was a wonderful place of mystery, magic, sweat, pain, and profit.
 We never called it by the derogatory name “junkyard” but you have to admit calling this blog the “automotive dismantling wisdom center” is bad marketing.
 Oh, and the blog came before the book, not the other way around.

-As for other “about” stuff, I’m a native Californian, own a real estate business, lead a missions organization that focuses on educational and spiritual development of kids in Belize, sit on several non-profit boards including my alma mater Westmont College and The SOLD Project, attempt to follow Jesus, am married to my high-school sweetheart and help her with her olive oil business, have two grown kids that I’m deeply proud of, and should probably take a 12-step program to stop me from being an impulsive entrepreneur.
+So who am I?
+I’m a native Californian, own a real estate business, lead a missions organization, sit on several non-profit boards including Westmont College, The Freedom Story, and The DePree Center, am married to my high-school sweetheart, help her at her olive oil business, have two grown kids that I’m deeply proud of, and should probably take a 12-step program to stop me from being an impulsive

 liar entrepreneur (I unapologetically admit that some stories might be just a bit….um….apocryphal).